kohirens/version-release/docs/how-to-release.md

 ## Prerequisites

 1. Read [Setup SSH Keys](/docs/setup-keys.md)
-2. Add a [git-chglog] config to your repo.
+2. Add an optional [git-cliff] config to your repo.
 3. Add the [auto-release] workflow to your CI config.
 4. When using a private CircleCI Server ensure you set the parameters `circleci_api_host` and `circleci_app_host` to the correct values.
 This will